AndreaRibuoli/RIBY/README.md

 As soon as nobody else than me \-probably\- tried to package a `powerpc-os400` version of the Ruby interpreter, we need to help a bit in order for this kind of magic to succeed.

-You will prodeed this way:
+You will proceed this way:

 ```
 export OBJECT_MODE=64